cy6erskunk/q-n-a/docs/Technical_rules.md

 2 The simultaneous action is due to simultaneous conception and execution of an attack by both fencers; in this case the hits exchanged are annulled for both fencers even if one of them has been hit off the target.

 3 The double hit , on the other hand, is the result of a faulty action on the part of one of the fencers.
-FIE

-31

-November 2023

 Therefore, when there is not a period of fencing time between the hits: